 All Laos’s tour companies are authorized by the Lao National Tourism Administration, which ensures that you won’t be dealing with a fly-by-night organization.

 Guides are generally flexible about adjusting the itinerary, but if you want more freedom, an alternative is to set up your own custom-made tour by gathering a group of people and renting your own vehicle plus driver.

 Addresses and street names

 Lao addresses can be terribly confusing, firstly because property is usually numbered twice – when numbered at all – to show which lot it stands in, and then to signify where it is on that lot.
 To add to the confusion, some cities have several conflicting address systems – Vientiane, for example, has three, although no one seems to use any of them.
-To avoid confusion, numbers are often omitted from addresses given in the Guide, and locations are described using landmarks instead.

 Only five cities in Laos actually have street names – and that’s just the start of the problem.
 Signs are few and far between and many roads have several entirely different names, sometimes changing name from block to block.
 If you ask for directions, locals most likely won’t know the name of a street with the exception of the three or four largest avenues in Vientiane.
 Use street names to find a hotel on a map in the Guide, but when asking directions or telling a tuk-tuk driver where to go you’ll have better luck mentioning a landmark, monastery or prominent hotel.
 Fortunately, Lao cities, even Vientiane, are relatively small, making it more of a challenge to get lost than it is to figure out where you’re going.